SENIOR HIGH SCHOOL

 Under the direct supervision of a teacher, students in this course receive experience in teaching procedures, classroom techniques and organizational procedures.

-ND347S TEACH AIDE
+ND347S TEACH AIDE-ROP

 11th - 12th